About the Program

 The Medical Scientist Training Program (MD/PhD) is housed in the Medical School of the University of Minnesota, a top public university hosting a vibrant campus community of over 50,000 students.
 Our Program will prepare you for a career in academic medicine with a foundation designed to strengthen the connections between health care and scientific discovery.
 We facilitate training in both clinical medicine and a full range of opportunities in biomedical research, spanning the biological and physical sciences to include epidemiology.

-Support the MSTP program by donating to the Martin Dworkin Legacy Fund
+Support the program through the Martin Dworkin Legacy Fund

-Dr. Dworkin played a pivotal role in the establishment of the University of Minnesota's MD/PhD Program in 1986, serving as the Founding Director and leading the Program to its official designation as an MSTP in 1988.
-Dr. Dworkin continued to serve as Director until 1997, thereafter providing support as both a mentor for our students and member of our steering committee up until his recent passing.
-He was an inspiration to MD/PhD students and faculty, and the outstanding Program that we have today is due to Marty's tireless efforts and energy.
-In honor of his profound impact on the University of Minnesota Medical Scientist Training Program, the MSTP Legacy Fund has been renamed the Martin Dworkin Legacy Fund.
+Dr. Dworkin played a pivotal role in the establishment of the University of Minnesota's MD/PhD Program in 1986, serving as the Founding Director and leading the program to its official designation as an MSTP in 1988.
+Dr. Dworkin continued to serve as Director until 1997, thereafter providing support as both a mentor for our students and member of our steering committee up until his passing.
+He was an inspiration to MD/PhD students and faculty, and the outstanding program that we have today is due to Marty's tireless efforts and energy.